Watts-Lab/task-mapping/tasks/Crisis Mapping.md

 # Criteria
 ## Performance calculation
-For every team there are three standard measures of performance: precision, defined as the fraction of events identified by team that matched the gold standard; recall, defined as the fraction of all events in the gold standard that team i correctly identified; and F1 score, defined as the harmonic of mean of precision and recall.
+For every team there are three standard measures of performance:
+1. Precision: Defined as the fraction of events identified by team that matched the gold standard.
+2. Recall: Defined as the fraction of all events in the gold standard that team i correctly identified.
+3. F1 score: Defined as the harmonic of mean of precision and recall.

 ## Incentives
 Workers were informed that their individual compensation would vary between a minimum of $6 and a maximum of $15 and would be computed as a joint function of their own time spent working and the overall performance of their team relative to other teams.